The Link Between Trade Policy and Your Insurance Premium

 5. Shop Your Policy Annually

 Even as rates rise industrywide, there can be significant variation between carriers.
-Comparing quotes once a year — particularly at renewal — can reveal meaningful savings.
-Our guide on cheap home insurance strategies for 2026 covers 12 proven tactics to reduce what you pay without cutting essential coverage.
+Comparing quotes once a year (particularly at renewal) can reveal meaningful savings.
+Our guide on home insurance rates for 2026 and how to save covers proven tactics to reduce what you pay without cutting essential coverage.

 Key forecasts for context: